Coalfire-Research/ERC.Xdbg/README.md

 Usage:
    --Help          |
        Displays this message.
-Further help can be found at: https://github.com/Andy53/ERC.Xdbg/tree/master/ErcXdbg --Config        |
+Further help can be found at: https://github.com/Andy53/ERC.Xdbg/tree/master/ErcXdbg --Update        |
+       Can be used to update the plugin to the latest version.
+Can be passed a ip:port combination to specify the proxy server to use.
+   --Config        |
        Takes any of the following arguments, Get requests take no additional parameters, Set requests take a directory which will be set as the new value.